summer short-term programs

 World Journalism Institute

-The World Journalism Institute in Asheville, North Carolina, offers summer courses in New York City, Los Angeles, Asheville, and Washington, D.C., to help train young Christians to write well, observe keenly, and think biblically.
+The World Journalism Institute in Asheville, North Carolina, offers summer courses in New York City, Los Angeles, Asheville, Washington, D.C., and here on Dordt's campus, to help train young Christians to write well, observe keenly, and think biblically.

 Chez Vous: Normandy, France *